Contact:

 Girder bearing

 Girder bearings are the interface where a beam transfers its loads into a support element such as piers, walls, abutments, or rock.
 This zone decisively influences the load-bearing capacity, serviceability, and durability of a structure.
 In existing structures, it also directly affects workflows in concrete demolition, in special demolition, and during building gutting.
-Tools such as concrete pulverizers or rock and concrete splitters from Darda GmbH make it possible to expose, separate, or deconstruct bearing areas in a controlled, low-vibration, and highly precise manner—from the bearing plinth to the anchor plate, without promotional intent, but as a factual classification within the work sequence.
+Tools such as concrete pulverizers or rock and concrete splitters from Darda GmbH make it possible to expose, separate, or deconstruct bearing areas in a controlled, low-vibration, and highly precise manner-from the bearing plinth to the anchor plate, without promotional intent, but as a factual classification within the work sequence.
+In technical language, the bearing zone is also referred to as the bearing seat or bearing area, highlighting its role as the contact and transfer region between superstructure and substructure.

-Definition: What is meant by girder bearing
+Definition: What is meant by a girder bearing?

 A girder bearing is the structural support and contact zone between a beam (e.g., reinforced concrete, prestressed concrete, or steel girder) and its supporting component.
 It can be formed as a direct bearing (beam on a mortar or grout joint) or via a mechanical bearing (e.g., elastomeric, pot, spherical, or sliding bearings).
 Tasks include the safe transfer of vertical and, where applicable, horizontal forces, allowing required deformations (rotations, longitudinal displacements), and protecting the contact surfaces against excessive pressures, edge spalling, and corrosion.
 In bridges, halls, industrial plants, and tunnel construction, the configuration of the girder bearing governs the deformation and restraint behavior of the overall system.
+In addition, constructability, replaceability, and inspection access in the bearing zone are integral to a durable, low-maintenance design over the life cycle.

 Construction, types, and functional principles of girder bearings